gigatskhondia/gigala/gigala/topology/topology_optimiz/HRL/README.md

-### TODO: work in progress, the environment not optimally solved yet!

 # Hierarchical reinforcement learning for topology optimization

 This is an implementation of Hierarchical-Actor-Critic-HAC algorithm for topology optimization of cantilever beam.